marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 That's it, we've met our criteria for finishing, and this is where we can stop.
 I hope I have met my engineering constraint of writing clear code for you.

-All that's really left to do is run the matcher and see how we perform, for peace of mind it's always good to test.
+All that's really left to do is run the matcher and see how we perform, it's always good to test for peace of mind.
 We'll end by writing a test to confirm that our automata implementation behaves correctly.

-## Done
+### Testing

-To ensure an automata is behaving correctly we can assert that is conforms to the behaviour of a known working implementation.
-That'll be Pythons [re module][py-re] then.
+To ensure an automata regex engine behaves correctly, we can assert that it conforms to the behaviour of a known working implementation.
+That'll be Python's [re module][py-re] then.
 We'll set up a test which runs the same `(pattern, match)` string pair through both our [match function](#matching) and [re.match][py-re-ma].

 All automata test code can be found [here][impl-test].